JaynilVaidya/Hear-here-Audiobooks/README.md

 # Hear-here-Audiobooks

 Hear here!

-What is Hear here?
-It is an module for audiobooks.
+A text-to-speech and audiobooks management module.

 DESCRIPTION:-

-The base of this project is  text to speech conversion.
-We have a nice collection of mini-stories (ALL IN TEXT FORMAT!!) and we use the pyttsx3 library to convert those text files to audiofiles and make it available to the users.
+The base of this project is  text-to-speech conversion.
+I have a nice collection of mini text-stories and I use the pyttsx3 library to convert those text files to audiofiles and make it available to the users.

-We have used tkinter to create our ravishing user interface to present the users with the best possible service.
+I have used tkinter to create our ravishing user interface to present the users with the best possible service.

 PREREQUISITES:-